 If you live in an area that is relatively warm year-round, the initial investment may be the only thing you have to consider.
 The monthly savings during cold months for a gas heater may not balance out the initial purchase if you don’t need to run it often.
 In this unique case, an electric heater would be the more prudent selection.

 In addition to the cost of actually heating your home, each type of furnace will require a specific set of maintenance standards.
-Homeowners who are already in the habit of enlisting the help of a professional Air Conditioning company like Classic Air Conditioning and Heating to maintain their furnaces may not notice much difference between the two selections.
+Homeowners who are already in the habit of enlisting the help of a professional ac repair New Braunfels company like Classic Air Conditioning and Heating to maintain their furnaces may not notice much difference between the two selections.

 It should be noted upfront that it’s imperative to have your gas furnace serviced annually.